Bone Grafting for Dental Implants: Types, Risks, & Recovery

 Major bone grafting for dental implants is beneficial for patients with severe jawbone loss.

-Sinus Lift Surgery
+Sinus Lift Procedure

 After the extraction of upper posterior teeth, the maxillary sinuses begin to enlarge due to air pressure, causing jawbone loss.
 This process is known as pneumatization.
-In this case, the dental implant is contraindicated due to insufficient jawbone volume.
+In this case, the dental implant is contraindicated due to insufficient jaw bone volume.
 So, your dentist may recommend sinus lift surgery and bone grafting for dental implants.

 Healing Time

-The healing time depends on many factors, such as the size of the defect, type of bone graft, complexity of the procedure, and overall health.
+Recovery time depends on many factors, such as the size of the defect, type of bone graft, complexity of the procedure, and overall health.
 The initial healing may take 2 weeks.
-However, the dentist or oral surgeon won’t place the implants until a new solid bone mass is formed (complete healing), which can take from 3 to 6 months.
-The healing time of sinus lift surgery and major bone grafting can take at least 5 to 6 months.

-What to Expect After Bone Grafting Procedure?
+What to Expect After Bone Grafting for Dental Implants?

 Like any surgical procedure, you may experience: